GeoffMahugu/apollo-backend/README.md

 ```

-We will then create a ``docker.compose.yml`` file in the root of the project.
+We will then create a ``docker.compose.yml`` file at the root of the project.

 Paste this in the file as it contains configurations for the database images: